Listen to an update on current forest pests and diseases and how to manage for them.

 Vermont's Forest Pest First Detectors Program

 Help protect Vermont’s forests against invasive forest pests.
-Learn to detect, report, and educate others on pests like the emerald ash borer and the Asian longhorned beetle.
+Learn to detect, report, and educate others on pests such as hemlock woolly adelgid, emerald ash borer and spotted lanternfly.

 Who Should Join?